 Private charging points could be installed in the metropolitan area of Barcelona but, as of today, the electric fleet is not enough developed for a large charging points offer.
-Consequently, public networks, with free energy, absorb all the demand and prevent business opportunities for the private sector.
+Consequently, the public networks, with free energy, absorb all the demand and prevent business opportunities for the private sector.

-The metropolitan area of Barcelona accumulated a few best practices and solutions related to the deployment of electromobility, especially concerning dissemination, communication and user-friendliness.
+The metropolitan area of Barcelona accumulated a few best practices and solutions related to the deployment of electromobility, especially in respect to dissemination, communication and user-friendliness.